dannyroddd/project3-frontend/README.md

 4. Job Index

 ## Routes
-1. The header will include "/" - index of applied jobs and job wishlist, also includes form to add new jobs to index
+1. The header will include "/" - route to main home page and index of applied jobs and job wishlist, also includes form to add new jobs to index
 2. Each item in the index will include "/jobs/:id" - show page for each job
-3. The show page will include routes to update or delete jobs
+3. The show page will include routes to update or delete jobs - PUT and DELETE
 4. The form in the main page will include a POST route to add new jobs to the index of applied jobs.